netsage-project/netsage-grafana-configs/DEVELOP.md

 The NetSage version numbers are based on [semantic versioning](http://semver.org).
 Given the types of releases listed in the previous section, we need to capture the following information in our versioning scheme:

-* **Major version** - This indicates to which *paradigm-shifting release* the software belongs.
+* **Major version** - This indicates to which *major release* the software belongs.
 This will be a number starting at 1.
-* **Minor version** - This indicates to which *major feature enhancement release* the software belongs.
+* **Minor version** - This indicates to which *minor feature enhancement release* the software belongs.
 This will be a number starting at 0 for each new *major version*.
 * **Patch version** - This indicates to which *bug fix release* the software belongs.
 This will be a number starting at 0 for each new *minor version*.